 Ylwa Sjölin Wirling

-Most of my work so far – including my PhD dissertation, which I successfully defended in February 2019 – has concerned various aspects of modality.
-But I also maintain interest in metaphysical explanation, meta-ontology, the epistemology of abstract objects, social epistemology, and methodological questions concerning justification and theory-choice in philosophy.
+I also maintain interest in the metaphysics of modality, scientific modeling and scientific representation, explanation, the epistemology of abstract objects, social epistemology, virtue epistemology, value theory, and methodological questions concerning justification and theory-choice in philosophy.